CLAMP: Contrastive Learning for 3D Multi-View Action-Conditioned Robotic Manipulation Pretraining: Results

 \subsection{Real-World Results}

 Real-world results are reported in \autoref{tab:real_results}, with example rollouts of our method shown in \autoref{fig:real_rollouts}.
 Our method outperforms the baseline on four out of five tasks, while maintaining comparable performance on \texttt{Plate on Rack}.
 For \texttt{Open Drawers} and \texttt{Close Drawers}, our method successfully opens and closes both drawers, whereas the baseline struggles with the final drawer.
 In \texttt{Mug on Plate}, our method shows noticeable improvements in grasping and placing the mug compared to the baseline.
-For \texttt{Plate on Rack} and \texttt{Recycle Cans}, we observe slightly better grasping performance, while placement performance is comparable between our method and the baseline.
-We hypothesize that these two tasks are relatively simple and that the training data is less diverse, which may limit the performance gains over the baseline.
+For \texttt{Plate on Rack} and \texttt{Recycle Cans}, we observe slightly better grasping performance, while placement performance remains comparable to the baseline.
+We hypothesize that these tasks are relatively simple and the training data less diverse, limiting gains over the baseline.